Integrative Somatic Healing

 Emotions are physiological.
 Notice how you get butterflies in the stomach when nervous, tears when sad, or flushed cheeks when embarrassed?

-Is my Integrative Somatic Healing right for you?
+Is my Integrative Somatic &

 Listen to the wisdom of your body and feel fully alive in the present.